 Caring for the LGBTQ+ Community

 At NYU Langone Health, we provide a welcoming environment for people who are lesbian, gay, bisexual, transgender, queer, or questioning (LGBTQ+).
-Our providers and staff strive to provide equitable care to all, while also acknowledging and respecting the specific needs of the LGBTQ+ community and their loved ones.
+Our providers and staff strive to offer equitable care to all, while also acknowledging and respecting the specific needs of the LGBTQ+ community and their loved ones.

 Our Commitment to the LGBTQ+ Community

 We also abide by New York City’s LGBTQ Health Care Bill of Rights, which affirms your right to privacy and confidentiality.
-We support your right to choose who can make medical decisions for you in case you are unable to do so yourself, and can assist with advance directives and establishing a healthcare proxy.
+We support your right to choose who can make medical decisions for you in case you are unable to do so for yourself, and can assist with advance directives and establishing a healthcare proxy.

-Your Medical Care
+Your Medical and Surgical Care

-- Preventive healthcare, including immunizations and screening for breast cancer, cervical cancer, and rectal cancer
+- preventive healthcare, including immunizations and screening for breast cancer, cervical cancer, and rectal cancer

 - mental health screenings and treatment